interagent/http-api-design/README.md

 very difficult, at best, to change in the future.

-It is best to provide version specification in the headers, with other metadata, using the `Accepts header with a custom content type, e.g.:
+It is best to provide version specification in the headers, with other metadata, using the `Accept` header with a custom content type, e.g.:

 ```
 Accept: application/vnd.heroku+json; version=3